-Maia is a soulful trailblazer reigniting Kenya’s contemporary musical landscape.
-Her magnetic vocals, both in Swahili and English, are woven together over hypnotising polyrhythms with soul, funk and folk, creating a familiarity and warmth that transcends continents.
+Maia Lekow is a soulful trailblazer igniting Kenya’s musical landscape.
+Daughter to musical legend Sal Davis, her magnetic vocals in Swahili and English are woven into the hypnotising poly-rhythms of the Big Sky Band, creating a familiarity and warmth that transcends continents.

-Her second studio project “Maia & The Big Sky” was released in November 2017, and is the culmination of a three-year journey exploring her coastal heritage as a part of the filmmaking process of her first feature-documentary, which is currently in production.
-The “Big Sky” project features some of Africa’s finest instrumentalists as well as an impressive list of international guests.
-The first single ‘Lola’, includes a stop-motion music video of paper-hearts, and the second video ‘Pawa’ (featuring Blinky Bill) features the two Kenyan artists take over the Nairobi airwaves with some media-mind-control.
+The album features some of Africa’s finest instrumentalists as well as an impressive list of international guests.
+The first single Lola, includes a stop-motion music video of beating, paper-hearts, and the second video Pawa (ft.
+Blinky Bill) features the two Kenyan artists taking over the Nairobi airwaves with some media-mind-control.